akirademoss/SolarEclipseMegaMovie/README.md

 of the solar corona from volunteers and amateur astronomers.

 Software objectives:
-*Easy to use Graphical User Interface
+* Easy to use Graphical User Interface

-*Real time GUI updates
+* Real time GUI updates

-*Calibrate GPS for coordinate precision
+* Calibrate GPS for coordinate precision

-*Calculate eclipse contact times
+* Calculate eclipse contact times

-*Automatized “burst” images at fixed exposure 20 seconds before and after totality
+* Automatized “burst” images at fixed exposure 20 seconds before and after totality

-*iterate bracketed images: a “bracket”
+* Iterate bracketed images: a “bracket”

-*Reminder message to remove filter 5 seconds before and after totality
+* Reminder message to remove filter 5 seconds before and after totality

-*Camera capture rate at least 1 FPS
+* Camera capture rate at least 1 FPS